 BELOW IS A LOOK at current market valuations:

-- At the end of 2022’s first quarter, the stocks in the S&P 500 were trading at a price-earnings (P/E) ratio of 26, based on trailing 12-month reported earnings, making them expensive by historical standards.
-The market’s P/E had been driven higher by the hit to company profits that accompanied 2020’s economic turmoil.
-But as corporate earnings have recovered, the market’s P/E ratio has come down.
+- At the end of 2023’s second quarter, the stocks in the S&P 500 were trading at a price-earnings ratio of 25.8, based on trailing 12-month reported earnings, making them overpriced by historical standards.

-- The S&P 500 stocks ended the first quarter at a cyclically adjusted price-earnings (CAPE) ratio of 37, versus a 50-year average of 20.9.
+- The S&P 500 stocks ended the second quarter at a cyclically adjusted price-earnings (CAPE) ratio of 31.1, versus a 50-year average of 21.3.
 CAPE compares current share prices to average inflation-adjusted earnings for the past 10 years.

-- As of 2021’s fourth quarter, stocks were at a 76% premium to the value of corporate assets.
+- As of 2023’s second quarter, stocks were at a 43% premium to the value of corporate assets.
 This measure of stock market value is known as Tobin’s Q.

 - U.S. equity real estate investment trusts posted strong gains in 2021, but tumbled in 2022 and eked out a small gain in 2023’s first six months.
-As of August 2023, equity REITs were yielding 4.1%, above the 2.6% recorded in December 2021, which was the lowest yield in the FTSE NAREIT index’s 50-year history.
+As of August 2023, equity REITs were yielding 4.1%, above the 2.6% recorded in December 2021, which was the lowest yield in the FTSE NAREIT index’s half-century history.

 Next: Asset No. 1: Stocks